AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 ### Token Exchange and Client Authentication

-The token exchange step is where your application proves its identity to ScotAccount and exchanges the authorization code for usable tokens.
+The token exchange step is where your application proves its identity to ScotAccount and exchanges the authorisation code for usable tokens.
 This critical step requires your service to create a special JWT called a "client assertion" that acts like a digital signature, proving you are who you claim to be.

 **Token Endpoint URL:**